Appleblue17/Notesaw/README.md

 - [2025-03] Confirm development path: build on top of [unified](https://github.com/unifiedjs/unified) framework.
 - [2025-03] Start developing core features.
 - [2025-04-18] Complete the first version of the core features.
-- [2025-04-26] Identify style issues and redesign the style.
 - [2025-05-03] Complete main features of Notesaw VScode preview extension.
+- [2025-08-27] Redesign the style and simplify the syntax.

 ### Reference